zackq88/turtlesim_/README.md

 # turtlesim_

-for now there is 4 tasks : moving linearly ; rotation ; go to goal ; grid cleaning application
+for now , there is 4 tasks : moving linearly ; rotating ; go to goal ; grid cleaning application

 pkg:turtlesim_cleaner